 How did he get to Miami, then?

 Well, there was a couple who lived about 65 miles south of Palm Beach begging him to extend their railway.
 Their names were William and Mary Brickell.
 They offered half of their holdings south of the Miami River if Flagler agreed to expand the railway to Biscayne Bay.
 Flagler was pretty much uninterested.
 But from December 1894 through February 1895, we had the most horrific freezes in Florida history.
 Those freezes wiped out all of the citrus owned by a fellow named William Burdine in Polk County.
-That made him want to go into retail, and that’s how Burdines was founded.
+That made him want to go into retail, and that’s how the old department store Burdines was founded.
 But that’s neither here nor there.

 So another woman named Julia Tuttle sent Flagler a telegram boasting that the region around the shores of Biscayne Bay was untouched by the freezes.
 The telegram read: “Please come and see.”